-- 8.1 It is advisable that owners of second homes and short-term let accommodation collect evidence and keep a record that shows the type of use of the property, and the periods of occupation (e.g., tax records or letting transfers/invoices/marketing).
-This evidence can be used to support your case should the use be questioned in the future. - 8.2 To obtain formal confirmation of the existing legal use of a property, an application can be submitted for a Lawful Development Certificate application to the Local Planning Authority.
-A Lawful Development Certificate provides assurance that the current use of the building is legal, and that planning permission is not required for that use.
-It is not compulsory to obtain a Lawful Development Certificate, however, there may be circumstances where it may be useful to confirm that the use of the property is legal.
-Further details can be found at https://planning.snowdonia.gov.wales/planning-permission/apply-for-planning-permission/
+- 8.1 It is advisable that owners of second homes and short-term let accommodation collect evidence and keep a record that shows the type of use of the property, and the periods of occupation (e.g., tax records or letting transfers/invoices/marketing/logbook) for a period of no less than 10 years.
+This evidence can be used to support your case should the use be questioned in the future. - 8.2 To obtain formal confirmation of the existing legal use of a property, an application can be submitted for a Lawful Development Certificate to the Local Planning Authority.
+A Lawful Development Certificate confirms that the current use or proposed use of the building is legal, and that planning permission is not required.
+Advice regarding the type of Lawful Development Certificate required and the relevant time period evidence should refer to can be sought by making use of the Authority's pre-application advice service (see paragraph 1.3).
+It is not compulsory to obtain a Lawful Development Certificate, however, there may be circumstances where it may be useful to confirm that the use of the property is legal, e.g. if you are looking to sell your property.
+Further details on submitting an application can be found on the Authority's website

-9 Compliance
+9. Compliance

-9.1 The Article 4 Direction removes permitted development for certain changes between Use Classes, as specified in paragraph 1.27, meaning that planning permission is required.
-Any changes of use that occur without the necessary planning permission will be unauthorised and could result in the Authority taking enforcement action.
+9.1 The Article 4 Direction removes permitted development for certain changes between use classes, as specified in paragraph 2.26 and shown in table 2 of Appendix C, meaning that planning permission is required.
+Any material changes of use that occur between the use classes without the necessary planning permission will be unauthorised and could result in the Authority taking enforcement action.

-10 How second homes and short term lets data will be collated and published:
+10. How second homes and short term lets data will be collated and published:

-- 10.1 The data used to calculate the percentage of second homes and short term holiday lets within each area is provided by Gwynedd and Conwy Local Authorities.
+- 10.1 The data used to calculate the percentage of second homes and short-term holiday lets within each area is provided by Gwynedd and Conwy Local Authorities.
 Second homes are those properties paying a second home premium on Council Tax.
-Short term lets are those that are on the non-domestic rates, business rates register.
-It is acknowledged that this data is not conclusive, and research suggests it underestimates the actual numbers, however it is the most reliable source available and allows each area to be treated consistently. - 10.2 The percentage is based on the combined numbers of properties paying council tax premium rates for second homes and non-domestic business rates for short term lets within the community council area of the proposal.
+Short term lets are those that are on the non-domestic, business rates register.
+It is acknowledged that this data is not conclusive, and research suggests it underestimates the actual numbers14, however it is the most reliable source available and allows each area to be treated consistently. - 10.2 The percentage is based on the combined numbers of properties paying council tax premium rates for second homes and non-domestic business rates for short term lets within the community council area of the proposal.
 The percentage is that of the whole housing stock, including short term holiday lets paying non-domestic rates.
-For Community Councils that are only partly within the National Park, the data for the whole Community Council area is used. - 10.3 The percentage of each community council area for 2024 is included in Appendix B. This table will be updated annually and published on the Authority's website.
-The percentage used for assessing planning applications will be that of the most recently published table in Appendix B.
+For Community Councils that are only partly within the National Park, the data for the whole Community Council area is used. - 10.3 The percentage of each community council area is included in Appendix B. The Supplementary Planning Guidance will be updated annually with up-to-date percentages and published on the Authority's website.
+The percentage used for assessing planning applications will be that of the most recently published Supplementary Planning Guidance.